blackwell-systems/mdfx/docs/COMPONENTS.md

 ## Overview

-utf8fx uses a **component-first architecture** where users write semantic `{{ui:*}}` elements that expand into lower-level primitives at parse time.
+mdfx uses a **component-first architecture** where users write semantic `{{ui:*}}` elements that expand into lower-level primitives at parse time.
 This document explains the three-layer system, expansion model, and how to extend it.

 ## Architecture Layers